UncleTom29/circuits-protocol-docs/reference/glossary.md

 The off-chain relayer or on-chain proxy (`X402Facilitator`) that settles pay-per-query micropayments securely.

 **Graduation**
 The event where a Launchpad token reaches its bonding curve cap.
-Liquidity is permanently migrated to the Xero DEX.
+Liquidity is permanently migrated to Uniswap.

 **Hosted Runtime**
 Circuits Protocol's managed execution environment for agents, allowing users to run LLMs via Platform billing or BYO-key models.